LurieChildrensBioinformatics/introR/content/material/Day1.md

 > **Exercise 10**
 >
 > Explore the `penguins` data set with plots!
 Feel free to add customizations to the plot (ie update the main figure title, change the axes labels).
-For help doing so, check out the help page for each function using ?function.
+For help doing so, check out the help page for each function using `?function`.
 >